 Key takeaways

-• Hospital access control is crucial because it helps protect people, data, and resources.
+- Hospital access control aims to protect people, data, and resources.

-• Healthcare facilities are faced with unique challenges, such as having multiple entryways and exits to secure, being accessible 24/7, and housing targets that are at a high risk of theft.
+- Healthcare facilities face unique challenges, such as securing multiple entryways and exits, being accessible 24/7, and housing targets at high risk of theft.

-Hospitals and other healthcare facilities are presented with unique security challenges that require a robust solution.
-Fortunately, hospital access control systems enable healthcare facilities to provide patients with the care they need safely and securely.
+Hospitals and other healthcare facilities face unique security challenges that require a robust solution.
+Fortunately, healthcare access control systems enable healthcare facilities to provide patients with the care they need safely and securely.

 With that said, this guide will detail why access control is crucial for healthcare facilities.
 In addition, you’ll learn what role-based access control is, how it’s used in hospitals, and how much these types of solutions cost.
 Above all, discover what the best hospital access control system is on the market.